Jamie95187/CV/README.md

  - *Bouldering* - I really enjoying bouldering as it is both a physical and mental workout that combines both aspects throughout the process of tackling a given route.
  - *Badminton* - Being the most fast paced racquet sport, badminton has helped me gain quick reactions around the court and an acute mind.
+ - *Board/Card Games* - Love to learn new games and play them in a non COMPETITIVE environment.
  - *Cooking* - Because who doesn't adore food?
  - *Coding Exercises* - [Codewars](https://www.codewars.com/kata/the-observed-pin/ruby), [Hackerrank](https://www.hackerrank.com/), [Exercism](https://exercism.io/my/tracks/ruby)